-AntiNote: Although it necessitates writing the first (and hopefully only) AntiNote accompanying an Antidote writer’s work, I (Ed) feel some obligation to break the fourth wall and confess to you that I wrote this essay several weeks ago, days before my own departure for Serbia.
+AntiNote: I wrote this essay several weeks ago, days before my own departure for Serbia.
 Two things prevented Antidote from publishing it at the time: first, of course, our collective’s work preparing and coordinating direct solidarity efforts on the Balkanroute put the Zine in sleep mode for a time; there are only so many hours in a day.
-But secondly, I was a little unsure of the argument itself.
+But second, I was a little unsure of the argument itself.

 Fortunately, my experiences over recent weeks in Serbia—and the ongoing exchange of experiences happening among comrades operating elsewhere on the route—have made me much more confident.
-In other, more journo-speaky words, I have been able to independently verify all of the assertions I made—naively, I thought—in December.
+In other words, I have been able to independently verify all of the assertions I made—naively, I thought—in December.

 I have also been made rudely aware of the potential consequences of talking shit in the name of—or even while just mentioning the names of—independent aid and solidarity organizations on the Balkranroute.
 That is why people and organizations will remain nameless in this and all upcoming Antidote articles about the Balkanroute.
 The political situation is precarious and fluid across the region, with groups at every camp and transit point (autonomous and elite alike) throwing elbows over issues of credit and control; meanwhile all volunteers and activists are working under a Sword of Damocles that could drop at any time and for nearly any reason: falling out of the good graces of Alpha Dogs in any place, whoever they happen to be (in Serbia, usually the police and commissariat), can mean autonomous aid and solidarity work will become practically impossible.